karthickshanmugarao/lv-bots-public-releases/README.md

 5. ✅ **Tool chaining** – In Future Enable advanced workflows where **outputs from one VI can serve as inputs for another**, allowing AI agents to intelligently chain LabVIEW tools to perform complex tasks.

-# 2. LV Bots in Action - Quick Setup and Run
+# 2. lv-bots in Action - Quick Setup and Run
 1. Download the Setup Zip file from the Releases.
 Unzip and Run the Installer.
    1. [Alpha v0.3 Setup - Download Link](https://github.com/karthickshanmugarao/lv-bots-public-releases/releases/download/lv-bots-alpha-v0.3/LV-Bots-Setup-v0.3.3.zip)
-2. LV Bots will be installed at `C:\lv-bots`
+2. lv-bots will be installed at `C:\lv-bots`
 3. Add your `OPENAI_API_KEY` in the `C:\lv-bots\.env`
 4. Open and run the `C:\lv-bots\lv_bots_launcher.vi` in LabVIEW (32-bit) to launch the MCP Server.
 5. Two terminals will be opened
-   1. One for LV Bots MCP Server, and
+   1. One for lv-bots MCP Server, and
    2. Another for the Example AI Agent.
    3. Interact with the agent in the terminal which can run the tools based on the prompts.
 6. **Example Tools** are available at `C:\lv-bots\mcp_tool_vis`